miragejs/ember-cli-mirage/docs/v0.2.x/defining-routes.md

 });
 ```

-`hasMany` tells Mirage that it can find posts associated with this author by looking for posts with an `authorId` that points to this author.
+`hasMany` tells Mirage that it can find this author's posts using the `authorId` field.
 Now, our route handler for deleting an author looks like this:

 ```js
 this.del('/authors/:id', (schema, request) {